 DYANMIC OF NUTRIENTS

 By releasing nutrients from its ash portion and improving nutrient retention and plant absorption efficiency, biochar both directly and indirectly increases soil fertility.
 Phosphorus (P), potassium (K), calcium (Ca), and magnesium (Mg) can be abundant in the ash content of biochar, especially when it is made from manure, crop leftovers, or bone (Yuan et al., 2025).
-It’s extremely porous structure increases aeration, water retention, and nutrient adsorption, which lowers leaching losses and increases the efficiency of nutrient usage, for example, biochar made from poultry litter can include 20-60 g kg⁻¹ of P and 10-40 g kg⁻¹ of K, providing a slow-release source of nutrients (Alkharabsheh., 2021).
+Its extremely porous structure increases aeration, water retention, and nutrient adsorption, which lowers leaching losses and increases the efficiency of nutrient usage, for example, biochar made from poultry litter can include 20-60 g kg⁻¹ of P and 10-40 g kg⁻¹ of K, providing a slow-release source of nutrients (Alkharabsheh., 2021).
 More importantly, by lowering losses through leaching, volatilization, and denitrification, biochar improves nutrient usage efficiency (NUE), especially for nitrogen (N).
 While its alkaline nature can reduce NH₃ emissions in acidic soils, its porous structure and surface functional groups absorb nitrate (NO₃⁻) and ammonium (NH₄⁺) (Khan et al., 2024)).
 The cation exchange capacity (CEC) of biochar is crucial for holding onto NH₄⁺ in tropical soils where N leaching is common because of heavy rainfall, extending N availability to crops (Alkharabsheh., 2021).
 However, the extent of these effects varies with the age of the biochar: aged biochar tends to stabilize nutrient cycling, whereas freshly applied biochar can initially immobilize N due to microbial desire for labile carbon (Mia et al., 2017).
 According to meta-analyses, using biochar boosts NUE by 10-14% in a variety of cropping systems, which is linked with total nitrogen, cation exchange capacity and soil organic carbon (Han et al., 2023).

 BIOCHAR INTERACTION WITH FERTILIZERS

 Rarely does biochar work alone; instead, it works best when combined with both organic and inorganic fertilizers.
-Biochar synchronizes nutrient release with crop need by stabilizing organic matter, lowering gaseous N losses, and improving microbial mineralization when co-applied with compost or manure (Wang et al., 2022).
+Biochar synchronizes nutrient release with crop needs by stabilizing organic matter, lowering gaseous N losses, and improving microbial mineralization when co-applied with compost or manure (Wang et al., 2022).
 Similarly, biochar can minimize K leaching on sandy substrates, lessen P fixation in acidic soils, and buffer pH changes when combined with synthetic NPK fertilizers (Elbana et al., 2025).
 Crucially, these synergies can reduce the ideal rates of fertilizer application without sacrificing yield, which is an important factor for both environmental and economic sustainability.
 In sub-Saharan Africa, field experiments showed that maize yields under 50% of prescribed NPK fertilizer plus 10 t ha⁻¹ biochar were equal to those under 100% NPK alone, hence reducing input expenditures by half and enhancing soil resilience (Zhang et al., 2025).
-High-pH biochar’s can worsen P precipitation as calcium phosphates in alkaline soils, decreasing plant availability, similarly, excessive biochar (>20 t ha⁻¹) can cause shortages in sensitive crops by absorbing elements as Zn and Cu (Akanji et al., 2022).
+High-pH biochar can worsen P precipitation as calcium phosphates in alkaline soils, decreasing plant availability.
+Similarly, excessive biochar (>20 t ha⁻¹) can cause shortages in sensitive crops by absorbing elements as Zn and Cu (Akanji et al., 2022).
 These hazards underscore the need to adjust the kind and rate of biochar to local soil chemistry and crop requirements a concept that is frequently overlooked in broad policy recommendations.

 CROP YIELD RESPONSES TO BIOCHAR